-What are the scarce resources in economics, and why should we understand what they are?
+What are the scarce resources in economics, and why should society understand what they are?
 In your economics class, students should clearly understand the concept of scarcity and how it relates to economics.
 All the students want to know is why labor, capital, natural resources, human capital, and all other forms are scarce in all economies or the world.
 Time is also a scarce resource captured by labor, natural resources, wealth, and human capital investments.

 Labor is the Scarcity of Lifetime

 Labor is the resource that human beings offer using their lifetime.
 Indeed, individuals provide their time in the form of different forms of work.
 Work can, therefore, be in the form of the manual or intellectual creation of things for various forms of consumption.
 For example, a working student has to allocate some hours of learning (investing in human capital), working and leisure.
 During their free time, the students could spend time with their family, friends, doing sports, or any other hobby.

 In economics, labor is a scarce resource that serves as an input in productions processes.
 Economists assume that individuals choose between leisure (free time) and labor (working time).
 So, people either work or spend their free time with leisure activities, but they should also learn.
 A vast literature of labor economics covers the problems and issues of labor markets.
 Another branch of literature focuses on leisure economics (how people spend their free time), while others focus on the economics of education.

 Capital is the Scarcity of Assets, Wealth, and Time

 From the standard economic school, capital includes all assets set aside by society to produce final consumption goods.
 Think of the balance sheet of a firm and the list of assets ordered by liquidity.
 That is what represents all assets in an economy that are in use.
 Remember that the balance sheet also informs you of how the firm funded its assets.